 5. Faulty Gas Cap

 You may think that a defective gas cap would be one of the top reasons for a leak, but it isn’t.
-The gas cap doesn’t necessarily hold in the fuel but is meant to contain the fumes.
+The gas cap doesn’t necessarily hold in the fuel, but rather is meant to contain the fumes.

 Still, there’s always the chance that the fuel can leak out of the cap in rare circumstances.
 If this is the case, you may see it running down the side of the car until it gets underneath.